sourcegraph/handbook/content/departments/engineering/teams/devinfra/processes.md

 There is a weekly `sg` hack hour that Thorsten Ball and the DevInfra team co-host weekly Fridays from 16:00 UTC to 17:00 UTC for anyone interested in making contributions to [the Sourcegraph developer tool](https://docs.sourcegraph.com/dev/background-information/sg).

-When the hack hour starts, a meeting link will be posted in #dev-experience.
+When the hack hour starts, a meeting link will be posted in #devinfra.

 To learn more about contributing to `sg`, check out the [contribution guide](https://docs.sourcegraph.com/dev/background-information/sg#contributing-to-sg)!

 ### Slack

-Teammates communicate in #dev-experience, #dev-experience-internal, and #dev-experience-private, and post daily updates [Geekbot](https://app.geekbot.com/dashboard/standup/90468/view) in #dev-experience-updates.
+Teammates communicate in #devinfra, #devinfra-internal, and #devinfra-private, and post daily updates [Geekbot](https://app.geekbot.com/dashboard/standup/90468/view) in #devinfra-updates.

 ## Housekeeping

 ### Weekly reminders

-At the start of each week, the PM posts a reminder in `#dev-experience-internal` indicating who is on support and who is leading meetings.
+At the start of each week, the PM posts a reminder in `#devinfra-internal` indicating who is on support and who is leading meetings.

 ### Updating the Developer Infrastructure project board